 Use Intel WiDi to wirelessly project individual files such as photos, music, or videos, or to duplicate your entire computer screen to a TV or a secondary display device.

 Intel WiDi, a premium Miracast solution, makes it easy and seamless to pair your secondary display device; provides for full-screen duplication; and improves speed, quality, and scaling.
-Intel WiDi Media Share (select products only) enables easy multitasking and provides tools to select and flick individual media files to your secondary display device.

 To connect to Intel WiDi certified displays: